edufelip/amazing-note/docs/QA_CHECKLIST.md

 - [ ] Switch back to A → only A’s notes visible; no B notes leak.

 ## One-Time Migration (First Login)
-- [ ] Create local notes while logged out (with varied priorities) → Login as A → notes upload once to Firestore with correct priorities and Timestamp fields.
+- [ ] Create local notes while logged out → Login as A → notes upload once to Firestore with correct Timestamp fields.
 - [ ] Logout and login as A again → no duplicate uploads.

 ## UI & Preferences
 - [ ] Empty state shows correct title/hint when no notes.
-- [ ] Priority filter and search work; “no matches” messages appear appropriately.
+- [ ] Search works; “no matches” message appears appropriately.
 - [ ] Trash screen actions (restore/delete if available) operate correctly.
 - [ ] Dark theme toggle persists across app restarts.